Pivot Points

 It’s funny to ask it and easy for them to answer, but doesn’t feel like you’re being negative about the person; after all, we all have a personal hell.
 More Pivot Points.

 It’s not easy to know yourself, and “yourself” changes over time.
-But it’s worthwhile identifying at least some Pivot Points, because pivoting around them (or deciding when and where to invest in changing them) is how you construct a fulfilling life.
+But it’s worthwhile to identify major Pivot Points, because pivoting around them (or deciding when and where to invest in altering them) is how you construct a fulfilling life.

 Now we’ll do this for a product or company.